Chronos-Vault/chronos-vault-platform-/README.md

 ---

-*Chronos Vault: The most secure blockchain-based time capsule and wealth preservation system in the world.*
+*Chronos Vault: The most secure blockchain-based vault and wealth preservation system in the world.*